NDecision/Banzai/README.md

 Banzai is an easy .Net pipeline solution that contains composable nodes for constructing simple and complex pipelines.
 Yes, there is TPL Dataflow and it's really cool, but I was looking for something easy that solved the 80% case of simple asynchronous pipelines in my business applications.
-It's important to understand that Banzai it about async, not parallel.
+It's important to understand that Banzai is primarily about async, not parallel.
+Although it does take a DegreeOfParallelism when executing against an enumerable of subjects.
-It's optimal for setting up business pipelines which have operations that benfit from async, such as external web service calls or Database/file I/O operations.
+Banzai is optimal for setting up business pipelines which have operations that benfit from async, such as external web service calls or Database/file I/O operations.
-Of course it can be used to organize code regardless of external I/O, but it's performance advantage is based on async.
+Of course it can be used to organize code regardless of external I/O, but it's performance advantage is primarily based on async and the pipeline pattern is a good way to force some organizational constraints on processing pipelines, such as applying rules or transformations to a subject.

 ##Basic Concept
 Flows are composed from nodes of which there are a few types explained below.
 Nodes are [composed into simple or complex flows](#building-flows) and then